 As values rise, the mortgage debt shrinks in relation to the equity and provided you can service the mortgage, this is a sustainable, long-term arrangement for the future.

-When you die, the equity after tax (if relevant), will be a handsome windfall for your spouse and possibly also, the surviving members of the family.
+The equity after tax (if relevant), will be a handsome windfall for your spouse and possibly also for the surviving family members when you die.
 This is why it is preferable to own property instead of renting, where the capital would pass to the landlords and no one is crying out for them.

 Therefore, a residential property can be described as both a quasi-pension and forced saving scheme, quite apart from a home.

 Buy-to-let properties are definitely a very specific investment in the residential market.
-They produce an income which can service the mortgage, but after the tax changes, set in-place by the former Chancellor, they are less lucrative than they were hitherto.
+They produce an income that can service the mortgage, but after the tax changes, set in place by the former Chancellor, they are less lucrative than they were hitherto.
 Where there is capital growth, it is enjoyed by the investor although it will be affected by the prevailing capital gains tax level.
 Any surplus income is taxed at the investor’s normal rate.

 The downside is that the properties will need updating and maintaining and sometimes, there is a void between tenancies, which is a little frightening when the mortgage payments have to be made.